Personal Injury and Amputation

 The removal of a bodily appendage is called an amputation.
 Amputations are serious and life-changing, and in the Atlanta area they occur at an unfortunate rate.
 They can be caused by traumatic injuries, illnesses, and surgical practices.
 In many cases, the victims can use a prosthetic limb to make their lives manageable, but little can be done to relieve the pain, discomfort, and inconvenience of living as an amputee.

 Amputations occur for a range of reasons.
 In some cases a violent or traumatic injury directly or indirectly causes the removal of the appendage.
 Such is the case in car accidents, railroad accidents, and other situations where the body is met with a violent force.
 These types of injuries are especially dangerous as the victim faces the threat of sudden death from blood loss.
-In some cases, the limb is mutilated, burned, severely traumatized, or partially severed, and must be removed surgically.
+In some cases, the limb is mutilated, burned, severely traumatized, crushed, or partially severed, and must be removed surgically.

 Sometimes medical conditions and illnesses necessitate the removal of a limb.
 Cases like this include compartment syndrome, sepsis, cancerous tumors, melanoma, bone infections, and deformities.
 Sometimes the limb of a victim suffering one of these conditions can be saved using preventative measures like hyperbaric oxygen therapy and microsurgery.